jwa-lab/platform-docs/docs/intro.md

 The first services offered by the platform are:

-- Items: Efficiently manage video game items and store them on the blockchain as [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token).
+- Item Service: Efficiently manage video game items and store them on the blockchain as [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token).
-- Users: Securely manage your video games' user accounts.
+- Authorization Service: A Mock authorization service that provides test users for the platform

 ## How do I use it?